 The authenticity of documents:

 Digitally signed documents build up the confidence of the receiver to be assured of the signer’s authenticity.
-Without getting worried about the documents being fake, They can take action on the basis of such documents.
+Without getting worried about the documents being fake, They can take action based on such documents.

 Use of a Digital Signature Certificate is compulsory for e-filing by a certain section of businesses, families, and individuals.
 For individuals businesses not covered by the latest mandate, a Digital Signature Certificate assures greater convenience while filing tax returns, and greater security during any electronic transactions.

-This certificate helps to provide an electronic which is an alternative means in order to provide the identity and also helps to provide a high level of security for the online transactions.
-A company can use the digital certificate in order to encrypt information in order to keep it secure so that only the intended recipient can read it.
+This certificate helps to provide an electronic which is an alternative means to provide the identity and also helps to provide a high level of security for the online transactions.
+A company can use the digital certificate to encrypt information to keep it secure so that only the intended recipient can read it.
 To build up the trust of a recipient, the company can digitally sign information that it has not been charged in transit and also enable verification that the person has actually sent the message.